adrianferenc/Battleship/README.md

 ## Next Steps
+- Fix a bug that occurs sometimes when the AI hits multiple ships without sinking any.
+Eventually the AI just keeps attacking the same square.
 - Shows a "shadow" of a ship where your mouse is hovering when you're placing a ship so you know where it will go.
 - Put outlines around the outside of the ships once placed on the board (using border-top-style, border-left-style, etc.)
 - In stage 1, clicking on a ship that has already been placed will remove it from the board and put it back at the top of the shipyard.